grafana/grafana/docs/sources/panels-visualizations/panel-editor-overview/index.md

 1. Visualization preview: The visualization preview section contains the following options:

    - **Table view:** Convert any visualization to a table so you can see the data.
 Table views are helpful for troubleshooting.
 This view only contains the raw data.
-It doesn't include transformations you might have applied to the data or the formatting options available in the [Table][] visualization.
+It doesn't include transformations you might have applied to the data or the formatting options available in the [Table](ref:table) visualization.
    - **Fill:** The visualization preview fills the available space.
 If you change the width of the side pane or height of the bottom pane the visualization changes to fill the available space.
    - **Actual:** The visualization preview has the exact size as the size on the dashboard.
 If not enough space is available, the visualization scales down preserving the aspect ratio.
    - **Time range controls:** **Default** is either the browser local timezone or the timezone selected at a higher level.

 1. Data section: The data section contains tabs where you enter queries, transform your data, and create alert rules (if applicable).

    - **Query tab:** Select your data source and enter queries here.
-For more information, refer to [Add a query][].
+For more information, refer to [Add a query](ref:add-a-query).
 When you create a new dashboard, you'll be prompted to select a data source before you get to the panel editor.
 You set or update the data source in existing dashboards using the drop-down in the **Query** tab.
    - **Transform tab:** Apply data transformations.
-For more information, refer to [Transform data][].
+For more information, refer to [Transform data](ref:transform-data).
    - **Alert tab:** Write alert rules.
-For more information, refer to [the overview of Grafana Alerting][].
+For more information, refer to [the overview of Grafana Alerting](ref:the-overview-of-grafana-alerting).

 1. Panel display options: The display options section contains tabs where you configure almost every aspect of your data visualization.